sschwindt/econnect/docs/codes.rst

 Large datasets will be hosted on the independent educational, and state-funded `bwSync&Share <https://bwsyncandshare.kit.edu>`_ platform.
 To get read and write access to the large file repository, `email Sebastian`_.

-.. admonition:: Large data sharing
-    :what: Files larger than 100MB
-    :how: bwSync&Share - `email Sebastian`_ for read & write access.

 Instructions
 ============